 I frantically shook myself into reality and we left to carry on with the day.

 Frankly speaking, the day was a total flop.
 I had episodes of deep brooding and contemplation.
 It was only yesterday that I was this carefree person, living life to the fullest and facing challenges with a broad smile.
 Suddenly everything seemed to switch for the worse.
 A sensation of helplessness and emptiness gripped me from within.
 Even those simple everyday college chores seemed like a drag.

 Done with the day, I was ready to go and cry in my room.
 I detected myself with anxiety, all thanks to the Internet!
 I shut the door to my room, started googling the cure to my anxiety when I heard a loud knock.
 It was Sally.
 She pulled me out of my gloomy room and took me outside, where she had gathered all our friends and planned for a fun movie night.
-Not only that, but she also surprised me by preparing a lavish spread of my favorite food.
+Not only that, but she also surprised me by preparing a lavish spread of my favourite food.

 I was deeply touched.
 Teary-eyed, I looked up, about to thank her for the gesture, when she stopped me mid-way.
 "You don't need to say anything at all Katy.
-We all have our days where we struggle to even get out of bed or decide our outfit.
+We all have our days where we struggle to even get out of bed or decide our outfits.
 In testing times like such, we need to sit back, take a break, and appreciate all that we have achieved.
-It is life's way of telling to take a halt and celebrate what you have."
+It is life's way of telling you to take a halt and celebrate what you have."